 "In the study of the history of the human mind, in the study of ourselves, our true selves, India occupies a place which is second to no other country.
 Whatever sphere of the human mind may be selected for special study, whether language, religion, mythology or philosophy, whether laws, customs, primitive art or primitive science, we must go to India, because some of the most valuable and most instructive materials in the history of man are treasured up there and only there."
 A. Wilder

-The path of Sanātana Dharma (or Hinduism) is accompanied with a variety of spiritual practices, primarily loving devotion (Bhakti Yoga), selfless service (Karma Yoga), knowledge and meditation (Jnana or Raja Yoga).
+The path of Sanātana Dharma (known by many as Hinduism) which means "eternal law" or "eternal truth," is accompanied with a variety of spiritual practices, primarily loving devotion or Bhakti Yoga, selfless service or Karma Yoga, path of wisdom and meditation, Jnana or Raja Yoga.

 This path understands itself to be timeless, having always existed, reflecting the natural law of all that is.
 Sanātana Dharma, being transcendental, refers to universal and axiomatic laws that are beyond our temporary belief systems, thus is not a religion.
 For this reason, if you look at history, you will see that Sanātana Dharma has NEVER in the whole history enforced people converting into it, like most religions have.

 It is thus a complex tradition that encompasses numerous millenary interrelated doctrines and practices that have some common characteristics, but which lack any unified system of beliefs and practices, thus Sanātana Dharma is not a religion, but a highly ethical way of life, or a lifestyle of excellence.